verifiablesoftware/vsw-repo/README.md

 http://ec2-3-138-121-46.us-east-2.compute.amazonaws.com/8060

-this has to be given to aca-py when starting the acent
+this has to be given to docker image when starting the vsw-repo docker image

 ## publish

+a separate AWS_README.md is available for how this image can be build, pushed to private registry and run in AWS EC2.

 minimum steps to get vsw-repo ready for publish